EggheadJohnson/AdventOfCode2020/README.md

 Day 8 - Started the computer
 Day 9 - Find the number in a series that is not expressible as the sum of two numbers in the previous series, find the sequence of numbers that sum to the result from part A
-Day 10 - Sort this list of numbers, find the total number of allowable permutations of the numbers
+Day 10 - Sort this list of numbers, find the total number of allowable permutations of the numbers Day 11 - Game of life, game of life with extra rules Day 12 - Directions with Manhattan distance, complicated directions with Manhattan distance